cgarcia-UCO/Excepcional-coverage-and-description-diversity-CARM/README.md

 ## You really want you generate the figures yourself

 You just have to unzip data.zip, create a virtual environment, install the required libraries, and run the python scripts.
-Afterwards, you can open Generated_results.html, for the results generated with the available data (no colorectal dataset) or Original_results.html, for the original results.
+Afterwards, you can open Generated_results.html, for the results generated with the available data (no colorectal dataset).

 ```bash
 unzip data.zip